yukikitayama/understanding-typescript/README.md

 Allow us to implement in a class.
 Share functionalities or structures among classes.
 Interface doesn't have implementation details.
 Abstract class has concrete implementations and overwriting parts.

+#### Interface vs. class

+Interface can inherit multipled interfaces, but class can inherit only one interface.

+## Optional parameter and property

+- To create optional parameter, add `?` behind a parameter in a function argument definition.
+- To create optional property, add `?` behind a property name like `parameter?` in a interface or class
+- Optional method syntax is `methodName?()` by adding `?` between name and parenthesis.

+## Type guard

+- For **union type**

 ## Compiler

 User`tsc FILE_NAME.ts -w` or `tsc FILE_NAME.ts --watch`.
 Once saving the file, compiling TS file into JS file starts.